Richiealx/Microsoft-Stock-Price-Analysis-Using-R/README.md

 ### License

-This repository is provided under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.